 For instance, young persons under the age of 20 caught with weed would receive a ‘health-based’ response such as fine or educational classes, instead of conviction.
 However, those under the age of 20 caught selling weed could face time in jail as well as more substantial fines.

-The use of marijuana in public areas such as beaches, parks or outdoors would remain illegal, however, users should be able to smoke on private properties or licensed grounds like cannabis shops or coffee shops which are a possibility should the bill passes.
+The use of marijuana in public areas such as beaches, parks, or outdoors would remain illegal, however, users should be able to smoke on private properties or licensed grounds like cannabis shops or coffee shops which are a possibility if the bill passes.

 Companies will be able to pick between selling or growing cannabis, but they will not be allowed to import or export any cannabis produce.

 New Zealanders would be able to homegrow cannabis plants of their own‒two plants per person, or four per household.

 The legalizing of cannabis in New Zealand might not encompass edibles.
 The option to sell edibles has been considered under the newly-proposed law, although products that look appealing for underage populations, especially children‒think gummies and lollipops‒could be banned.

 Even though Kiwis who enjoy the occasional puff and those who are dedicated to Mary Jane are hoping for the positive outcome of the referendum, a One News Colmar Brunton poll conducted in February suggests that a disappointing 51% of respondents may vote against legalizing cannabis in New Zealand.
 According to the poll, only 39% of people said they would vote ‘yes’.
 The remainder of respondents said they will not vote or still are not sure whether they are positive about allowing cannabis on the island or not.